Skip to main content

 Execution

-An Execution is a single run of a playbook or agent.
+An Execution is a single run of a playbook.
 Each time you run an automation (manually or on schedule), it creates an execution record.
 Execution details include:

 • Status: Running, completed, or failed